openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 #.
 Each team's name and description, and in some cases the optional primary
    language of a team and a country that team members identify with, are shown.

+   The number of team members is also shown, letting you know whether the team is full, or whether there is space for you to join.

+.. image to come

 #.
 To get a better sense of a team's members, discussion, and communications,
    select **View** for a team.

-   On a team's detail page, you can browse the team's discussion topics, but you cannot participate unless you are a member of the team.
+   On a team's detail page, you can browse the team's discussion posts, but you cannot participate unless you are a member of the team.

 .. image to come